Type to search

 Best Street Food in India (and how to make them at Home)

-India will mesmerize you not only with the natural beauty but also with the potpourri of flavors it has to offer.
-Here in this post, I have compiled a list of the best street food in India according to me.
-I have tried a limited number of these at home, but don’t worry.
+I have tried a limited number of these at home, but donโ€™t worry.
 I have linked it to some of the best recipe channels I follow.
-So let’s embark on this virtual food tour to explore the taste of incredible India.
+So let's take a virtual food tour to explore the taste of incredible India.

 No holiday in India is complete without tasting the delicious Indian Street Food.
 They are as diverse as the landscape and architecture of India.
 And Indian street food is famous all over the world for the myriad of flavors.
 Click to embark on a virtual street food tour of India.